projekt-kateryna/projektkateryna.org/content/posts/ai-dragon.md

 * Webinar recording on youtube: https://youtu.be/b1uJsIhAk-4
 * Slides: [Google Slides](https://docs.google.com/presentation/d/1Op1JVgcYdjRPgUCJEVtdK5Cp7c8PsDhSGE0d7rt4-5k/edit#slide=id.p1)

-## Moderator
+## Moderator intro

-Okay, welcome back everyone to the Open Data Track.
-As a reminder, this is the Open Data Track.
-If you're expecting AI, open source, or an entirely different conference, you're in the wrong place.
-But if you are here for open data, then you are definitely in the right place.

-We have an amazing talk from a fantastic speaker coming up.
+_We have an amazing talk from a fantastic speaker coming up.
 This is Saving the World by Feeding the AI Dragon with Unbiased Open Data, a subject which I am sure we're all incredibly interested in.
-Please give a very warm round of applause to Kaj.
+Please give a very warm round of applause to Kaj._

 ## Introduction